 The second year of the program offers a 12-month rotation with a Community Mental Health Team.
 This clinical case management rotation is undertaken at either Saltwater Clinic (Footscray) or Wyndham Clinic (Hoppers Crossing).

-In 2021 the training days offered to Allied Health graduates include:
+In 2022 and 2023, the training days offered to allied health graduates include:

 - Foundations in Clinical Mental Health Assessment Skills

-- develop foundation skills in engaging consumers; clinical interviewing; mental state examination; risk assessment; and formulation and planning
+- develop foundation skills in engaging consumers; mental state examination; risk assessment; and formulation and planning

 - develop an understanding of the evidence-based Safewards model, and learn how to use the 10 Safewards interventions designed to reduce conflict and containment in mental health services